-Where the Foundation decides to permit the live streaming of an event or performance, the Foundation will seek the prior consent of parents or pupils (where applicable) to such live streaming, and any subsequent online accessibility to the performance.
+Where the Group decides to permit the live streaming of an event or performance, the Group will seek the prior consent of parents or pupils (where applicable) to such live streaming, and any subsequent online accessibility to the performance.

-17 Management of Applications which Record Children's Progress (Data and Images)
+17. Management of Applications which Record Children's Progress (Data and Images)

-The school uses iSAMS to track pupils progress and share appropriate information with parents and carers.
-The Head is ultimately responsible for the security of any data or images held of children.
-As such, they will ensure that tracking systems are appropriately risk assessed prior to use, and that they are used in accordance with GDPR and data protection legislation
+The Schools use applications such as iSAMS, Engage, Arbor, Orah and Tapestry (EYFS) to track pupils progress and share appropriate information with parents and carers (this list is not exhaustive).
+The Head of each School is ultimately responsible for the security of any data or images held of children.
+As such, they will ensure that tracking systems are appropriately risk assessed by the Group's IT Director and Compliance Manager prior to use, and that they are used in accordance with GDPR and data protection legislation.